-Children, Families and Justice Services - initially made contact on a weekly basis with those families receiving partnership support.
-We maintained the delivery of family contact visits, put in place remote play and family visits to ensure child development supported, continued to provide visits to deliver Child Protection, supported those children living in HSCP houses to stay well and worked with Education colleagues to support the creation of Child Care Hubs for vulnerable children and those of key workers.
+Children, Families and Justice Services

+We maintained the delivery of family contact visits, putting in place remote play areas to ensure child development was supported during visits.
+We continued to undertake home visits for the purpose of child protection, and supported those young people living in children's houses to stay well.
+We worked with Education colleagues to support the creation of Child Care Hubs for vulnerable children and those of key workers.

 We worked with Connecting Scotland to ensure digital devices were provided for ongoing support of vulnerable children and those who are looked after.
 A range of work was also undertaken by Justice Social Work and Community Justice Ayrshire to support offenders and their families.